schuam/ansible_role_system_config/README.md

 The following variables can be found in defaults/main.yml.
 The first ones starting with "configure" can be set to true or false, depending on if you want to configure the respective part.
-The last one it the preferred vconsole keymap.
+The second to last one is the preferred vconsole keymap.
+The last one indicates the kind of graphics card that is installed.

 - configure_monitor_hotplug
+- configure_x11
 - configure_ruby_gem
 - configure_locale
 - configure_vconsole
+- configure_sshd
 - vconsole_keymap
+- x11_graphics_card

 ## Dependencies